FAIRplus/the-fair-cookbook/content/recipes/applied-examples/nd4bb_matched.md

 ### Extraction and annotation of structural metadata

-To prepare for the ontology (URL_TO_INSERT_TERM_785 https://fairsharing.org/search?recordType=terminology_artefact)  annotation, we first generated lists of different types of attributes, which include “AMRclass”, “AMR compound”, “PropertyGroup”, etc. In each spreadsheet, the values are listed as separate rows for ontology (URL_TO_INSERT_TERM_786 https://fairsharing.org/search?recordType=terminology_artefact)  annotation.
+To prepare for the ontology (URL_TO_INSERT_TERM_602 https://fairsharing.org/search?recordType=terminology_artefact)  annotation, we first generated lists of different types of attributes, which include “AMRclass”, “AMR compound”, “PropertyGroup”, etc. In each spreadsheet, the values are listed as separate rows for ontology (URL_TO_INSERT_TERM_603 https://fairsharing.org/search?recordType=terminology_artefact)  annotation.

-The string (URL_TO_INSERT_RECORD_789 https://fairsharing.org/FAIRsharing.9b7wvk) s went through additional parsing to improve map (URL_TO_INSERT_RECORD_787 https://fairsharing.org/FAIRsharing.53edcc) ping confidence.
+The strings went through additional parsing to improve mapping confidence.
 Duplicated or missing attributes were removed.
-Stemming and lemmatization were implemented to map (URL_TO_INSERT_RECORD_788 https://fairsharing.org/FAIRsharing.53edcc)  the keyword to its root form to avoid mismatch due to spelling or form variations.
+Stemming and lemmatization were implemented to map (URL_TO_INSERT_RECORD-NAME_604 https://fairsharing.org/FAIRsharing.53edcc)  the keyword to its root form to avoid mismatch due to spelling or form variations.

-All the string (URL_TO_INSERT_RECORD_797 https://fairsharing.org/FAIRsharing.9b7wvk) s were sent through ZOOMA/NCBO API to search (URL_TO_INSERT_RECORD_796 https://fairsharing.org/FAIRsharing.52b22c)  for ontology (URL_TO_INSERT_TERM_790 https://fairsharing.org/search?recordType=terminology_artefact)  annotation.
-The ontology (URL_TO_INSERT_TERM_791 https://fairsharing.org/search?recordType=terminology_artefact)  annotation results are listed here ([result Excel file for querying ZOOMA](https://owncloud.lcsb.uni.lu/remote.php/webdav/ND4BB/AMR_DB/AMR_DB_AnnotationProcess/ExtractedMetadata_20190124_TP%2BZOOMA_1019.xlsx), [result Excel file for querying NCBO](https://owncloud.lcsb.uni.lu/remote.php/webdav/ND4BB/AMR_DB/AMR_DB_AnnotationProcess/ExtractedMetadata_20190124_TP%2BNCBOREC_1021.xlsx)).
-The ontology (URL_TO_INSERT_TERM_792 https://fairsharing.org/search?recordType=terminology_artefact)  annotations were ranked and selected based on its confidence.
-For string (URL_TO_INSERT_RECORD_798 https://fairsharing.org/FAIRsharing.9b7wvk) s that didn’t find proper ontology (URL_TO_INSERT_TERM_793 https://fairsharing.org/search?recordType=terminology_artefact)  map (URL_TO_INSERT_RECORD_795 https://fairsharing.org/FAIRsharing.53edcc) ping, the original values were kept.
-The ontology (URL_TO_INSERT_TERM_794 https://fairsharing.org/search?recordType=terminology_artefact)  annotation preparation workflow is [here](https://owncloud.lcsb.uni.lu/remote.php/webdav/ND4BB/AMR_DB/AMR_DB_AnnotationProcess/20190122_EBI_ZOOMA_requests_V5.knwf).
+All the strings were sent through ZOOMA/NCBO API to search for ontology (URL_TO_INSERT_TERM_605 https://fairsharing.org/search?recordType=terminology_artefact)  annotation.
+The ontology (URL_TO_INSERT_TERM_606 https://fairsharing.org/search?recordType=terminology_artefact)  annotation results are listed here ([result Excel file for querying ZOOMA](https://owncloud.lcsb.uni.lu/remote.php/webdav/ND4BB/AMR_DB/AMR_DB_AnnotationProcess/ExtractedMetadata_20190124_TP%2BZOOMA_1019.xlsx), [result Excel file for querying NCBO](https://owncloud.lcsb.uni.lu/remote.php/webdav/ND4BB/AMR_DB/AMR_DB_AnnotationProcess/ExtractedMetadata_20190124_TP%2BNCBOREC_1021.xlsx)).
+The ontology (URL_TO_INSERT_TERM_607 https://fairsharing.org/search?recordType=terminology_artefact)  annotations were ranked and selected based on its confidence.
+For strings that didn’t find proper ontology (URL_TO_INSERT_TERM_608 https://fairsharing.org/search?recordType=terminology_artefact)  mapping, the original values were kept.
+The ontology (URL_TO_INSERT_TERM_609 https://fairsharing.org/search?recordType=terminology_artefact)  annotation preparation workflow is [here](https://owncloud.lcsb.uni.lu/remote.php/webdav/ND4BB/AMR_DB/AMR_DB_AnnotationProcess/20190122_EBI_ZOOMA_requests_V5.knwf).

-Both ZOOMA and NCBO ontology (URL_TO_INSERT_TERM_799 https://fairsharing.org/search?recordType=terminology_artefact)  recommenders returned the nearly same number of annotated terms, also the number search (URL_TO_INSERT_RECORD_803 https://fairsharing.org/FAIRsharing.52b22c) ed ontologies (URL_TO_INSERT_TERM_801 https://fairsharing.org/search?recordType=terminology_artefact)  for the NCBO Recommender (313) was much higher than the number of search (URL_TO_INSERT_RECORD_804 https://fairsharing.org/FAIRsharing.52b22c) ed ontologies (URL_TO_INSERT_TERM_802 https://fairsharing.org/search?recordType=terminology_artefact)  for the ZOOMA (11) service.
-For only a few cases did the NCBO Recommender show results (e.g. BAL29880 and MBX2319) where ZOOMA did not find a corresponding ontology (URL_TO_INSERT_TERM_800 https://fairsharing.org/search?recordType=terminology_artefact) .
+Both ZOOMA and NCBO ontology (URL_TO_INSERT_TERM_610 https://fairsharing.org/search?recordType=terminology_artefact)  recommenders returned the nearly same number of annotated terms, also the number searched ontologies (URL_TO_INSERT_TERM_612 https://fairsharing.org/search?recordType=terminology_artefact)  for the NCBO Recommender (313) was much higher than the number of searched ontologies (URL_TO_INSERT_TERM_613 https://fairsharing.org/search?recordType=terminology_artefact)  for the ZOOMA (11) service.
+For only a few cases did the NCBO Recommender show results (e.g. BAL29880 and MBX2319) where ZOOMA did not find a corresponding ontology (URL_TO_INSERT_TERM_611 https://fairsharing.org/search?recordType=terminology_artefact) .

-One important difference between these two ontology (URL_TO_INSERT_TERM_805 https://fairsharing.org/search?recordType=terminology_artefact)  map (URL_TO_INSERT_RECORD_809 https://fairsharing.org/FAIRsharing.53edcc) pers is that they process special characters (e.g. -_#) and spaces differently.
-For example, in NCBO, among “ ‘beta-lactamase inhibitors’, ‘beta lactamase inhibitors’ and ‘betalactamase inhibitors’ only the ontology (URL_TO_INSERT_TERM_806 https://fairsharing.org/search?recordType=terminology_artefact)  annotation of the first item was found.
-While ZOOMA returned ontology (URL_TO_INSERT_TERM_807 https://fairsharing.org/search?recordType=terminology_artefact)  annotation results for all three descriptions.
+One important difference between these two ontology (URL_TO_INSERT_TERM_614 https://fairsharing.org/search?recordType=terminology_artefact)  mappers is that they process special characters (e.g. -_#) and spaces differently.
+For example, in NCBO, among “ ‘beta-lactamase inhibitors’, ‘beta lactamase inhibitors’ and ‘betalactamase inhibitors’ only the ontology (URL_TO_INSERT_TERM_615 https://fairsharing.org/search?recordType=terminology_artefact)  annotation of the first item was found.
+While ZOOMA returned ontology (URL_TO_INSERT_TERM_616 https://fairsharing.org/search?recordType=terminology_artefact)  annotation results for all three descriptions.
 Another example would be Aminonucleosides, Aminonucleoside, Amino nucleoside.
 While NCBO Recommender found no result, ZOOMA found at least a result for the terms ‘Aminonucleoside’, ‘Amino nucleoside’.
-This proves the necessity of running stemming or lemmatizing prior to ontology (URL_TO_INSERT_TERM_808 https://fairsharing.org/search?recordType=terminology_artefact)  map (URL_TO_INSERT_RECORD_810 https://fairsharing.org/FAIRsharing.53edcc) ping service.
+This proves the necessity of running stemming or lemmatizing prior to ontology (URL_TO_INSERT_TERM_617 https://fairsharing.org/search?recordType=terminology_artefact)  mapping service.

-Provenance metadata about the ontology (URL_TO_INSERT_TERM_811 https://fairsharing.org/search?recordType=terminology_artefact)  annotation pipeline implementation are stored here in the same file.
+Provenance metadata about the ontology (URL_TO_INSERT_TERM_618 https://fairsharing.org/search?recordType=terminology_artefact)  annotation pipeline implementation are stored here in the same file.

 ### Evaluation of the ontology annotation

-Both generated files ‘ExtractedMetadata_20190124_ZOOMA_0329.xlsx’ and ‘ExtractedMetadata_20190124_NCBOREC_0347.xlsx’ show nearly same number of annotated terms, also the number search (URL_TO_INSERT_RECORD_815 https://fairsharing.org/FAIRsharing.52b22c) ed ontologies (URL_TO_INSERT_TERM_813 https://fairsharing.org/search?recordType=terminology_artefact)  for the NCBO Recommender (313) was much higher than the number of search (URL_TO_INSERT_RECORD_816 https://fairsharing.org/FAIRsharing.52b22c) ed ontologies (URL_TO_INSERT_TERM_814 https://fairsharing.org/search?recordType=terminology_artefact)  for the ZOOMA (11) service.
-For only few cases the NCBO Recommender showed results (e.g. BAL29880 and MBX2319) were ZOOMA did not find a corresponding ontology (URL_TO_INSERT_TERM_812 https://fairsharing.org/search?recordType=terminology_artefact) .
+Both generated files ‘ExtractedMetadata_20190124_ZOOMA_0329.xlsx’ and ‘ExtractedMetadata_20190124_NCBOREC_0347.xlsx’ show nearly same number of annotated terms, also the number searched ontologies (URL_TO_INSERT_TERM_620 https://fairsharing.org/search?recordType=terminology_artefact)  for the NCBO Recommender (313) was much higher than the number of searched ontologies (URL_TO_INSERT_TERM_621 https://fairsharing.org/search?recordType=terminology_artefact)  for the ZOOMA (11) service.
+For only few cases the NCBO Recommender showed results (e.g. BAL29880 and MBX2319) were ZOOMA did not find a corresponding ontology (URL_TO_INSERT_TERM_619 https://fairsharing.org/search?recordType=terminology_artefact) .

 The proposed workflow is insufficient to extract adequate and consistent semantic annotations for the structural metadata.
-In addition the retrieved links do not reflect the used version of the ontology (URL_TO_INSERT_TERM_817 https://fairsharing.org/search?recordType=terminology_artefact) .
+In addition the retrieved links do not reflect the used version of the ontology (URL_TO_INSERT_TERM_622 https://fairsharing.org/search?recordType=terminology_artefact) .

 ## FAIR assessment

-We conducted an assessment of the FAIR (URL_TO_INSERT_RECORD_825 https://fairsharing.org/FAIRsharing.WWI10U) ness of the dataset, with the results stored [here](https://docs.google.com/spreadsheets/d/1zFcmllpD0loX_yi9NE56vFxbH_RaW-Z1/edit#gid=1320380260).
+We conducted an assessment of the FAIRness of the dataset, with the results stored [here](https://docs.google.com/spreadsheets/d/1zFcmllpD0loX_yi9NE56vFxbH_RaW-Z1/edit#gid=1320380260).
 Although there are a few indicators that are not applicable to the ND4BB dataset because of data type limitations, and some indicators are too ambiguous to provide a objective assessment.
-We got different data curators evaluating the FAIR (URL_TO_INSERT_RECORD_826 https://fairsharing.org/FAIRsharing.WWI10U) ness separately and compared and discussed the conflicting assessment.
-In general, the FAIR (URL_TO_INSERT_RECORD_827 https://fairsharing.org/FAIRsharing.WWI10U) ness score (URL_TO_INSERT_RECORD_818 https://fairsharing.org/FAIRsharing.m283c)  (URL_TO_INSERT_RECORD_822 https://fairsharing.org/FAIRsharing.xMmOCL)  against RDA (URL_TO_INSERT_RECORD_821 https://fairsharing.org/FAIRsharing.2g5kcb)  FAIR (URL_TO_INSERT_RECORD_828 https://fairsharing.org/FAIRsharing.WWI10U)  indicator is 36%, of which the mandatory indicator score (URL_TO_INSERT_RECORD_819 https://fairsharing.org/FAIRsharing.m283c)  (URL_TO_INSERT_RECORD_823 https://fairsharing.org/FAIRsharing.xMmOCL)  is 47% and the recommended indicator score (URL_TO_INSERT_RECORD_820 https://fairsharing.org/FAIRsharing.m283c)  (URL_TO_INSERT_RECORD_824 https://fairsharing.org/FAIRsharing.xMmOCL)  is 32%.
+We got different data curators evaluating the FAIRness separately and compared and discussed the conflicting assessment.
+In general, the FAIRness score against RDA (URL_TO_INSERT_RECORD-ABBREV_623 https://fairsharing.org/FAIRsharing.2g5kcb)  FAIR (URL_TO_INSERT_RECORD-ABBREV_624 https://fairsharing.org/FAIRsharing.WWI10U)  indicator is 36%, of which the mandatory indicator score is 47% and the recommended indicator score is 32%.

 ## Possible next steps

-1. Extract administrative metadata, provenance informat (URL_TO_INSERT_TERM_829 https://fairsharing.org/search?recordType=model_and_format) ion, e.g. owner, date of creation
+1. Extract administrative metadata, provenance informat (URL_TO_INSERT_TERM_625 https://fairsharing.org/search?recordType=model_and_format) ion, e.g. owner, date of creation
 2. Add a license to data set
-3. Store data (=experimental results (URL_TO_INSERT_RECORD_831 https://fairsharing.org/FAIRsharing.QlUiql) ) together with administrative, structural, and descriptive metadata in a public repository (URL_TO_INSERT_TERM_830 https://fairsharing.org/search?recordType=repository)
+3. Store data (=experimental results (URL_TO_INSERT_RECORD-NAME_627 https://fairsharing.org/FAIRsharing.QlUiql) ) together with administrative, structural, and descriptive metadata in a public repository (URL_TO_INSERT_TERM_626 https://fairsharing.org/search?recordType=repository)
 4. Add PID to data set (=digital object)
 5. Add metadata together with PID to a public catalog
-6. Add metric (URL_TO_INSERT_TERM_832 https://fairsharing.org/search?recordType=metric) s according to CMMI and add to the public catalog
+6. Add metric (URL_TO_INSERT_TERM_628 https://fairsharing.org/search?recordType=metric) s according to CMMI and add to the public catalog
 7. Add checksums for all files for QC and integrity checks
-8. Expand the ontology (URL_TO_INSERT_TERM_833 https://fairsharing.org/search?recordType=terminology_artefact)  annotation to all terms
+8. Expand the ontology (URL_TO_INSERT_TERM_629 https://fairsharing.org/search?recordType=terminology_artefact)  annotation to all terms

 ## Conclusion

 The AMR dataset was provided as a first example as it was immediately available.
-A generic FAIR (URL_TO_INSERT_RECORD_834 https://fairsharing.org/FAIRsharing.WWI10U) ification workflow was also provided.
+A generic FAIRification workflow was also provided.
 We reviewed the workflow and derived general principles for the cookbook.
-However (as for the principles we learnt) the lack of a context for the data, and the lack of goals for the FAIR (URL_TO_INSERT_RECORD_835 https://fairsharing.org/FAIRsharing.WWI10U) ification process made the actual action of FAIR (URL_TO_INSERT_RECORD_836 https://fairsharing.org/FAIRsharing.WWI10U) ification not valuable.
+However (as for the principles we learnt) the lack of a context for the data, and the lack of goals for the FAIRification process made the actual action of FAIRification not valuable.

-As a result of our work on the AMR dataset, we identified useful general principles, including the need for license, availability of the data, the importance of context (e.g.: what ontologies (URL_TO_INSERT_TERM_837 https://fairsharing.org/search?recordType=terminology_artefact)  to map (URL_TO_INSERT_RECORD_838 https://fairsharing.org/FAIRsharing.53edcc)  to) and other details included in our report.
+As a result of our work on the AMR dataset, we identified useful general principles, including the need for license, availability of the data, the importance of context (e.g.: what ontologies (URL_TO_INSERT_TERM_630 https://fairsharing.org/search?recordType=terminology_artefact)  to map (URL_TO_INSERT_RECORD-NAME_631 https://fairsharing.org/FAIRsharing.53edcc)  to) and other details included in our report.

-We also identified key FAIR (URL_TO_INSERT_RECORD_839 https://fairsharing.org/FAIRsharing.WWI10U) ification steps in the proposed process, some of which are non-obvious (e.g.: capture modifications done to ingest data).
+We also identified key FAIRification steps in the proposed process, some of which are non-obvious (e.g.: capture modifications done to ingest data).
 On this basis we started to sketch a generic workflow.

 Overall this dataset has been very useful to start our overall process and team activities.